Pseud0n1nja/TensorFlow-Playground/README.md

-#Multi-Class-Classification on IRIS Data using TensorFlow Estimators
+#Multi-Class-Classification on IRIS Data using Estimators, TensorFlow APIs.